Double eyelid surgery in Singapore (or blepharoplasty surgery, in medical speak) is by far the most common plastic surgery carried out locally.

 The key is how natural your double eyelids look.

-Achieving natural-looking double eyelids is down to the height and shape of the double eyelid crease, which should be compatible to your eyes - your surgeon should be able to advise you accordingly on this.
+Achieving natural-looking double eyelids is down to the height and shape of the double eyelid crease, which should be compatible with your eyes - your surgeon should be able to advise you accordingly on this.

 How long will you take to recover after double eyelid surgery?